memo-ozdincer/ts-tools/NOISE_EXPERIMENTS.md

    - **Order-1 (TS)**: 0.5× smaller steps for refinement
    - **Order-0 (minimum)**: 1× normal steps

+4. **NEW: Hybrid Force-GAD Dynamics** (RK45 only):
+   The key innovation for noisy geometries that solves the "plateau problem":

+   **The Problem**: Pure eigenvalue optimization (including GAD) plateaus at higher-order saddles because it fights against steep energy gradients.
+Noisy geometries often land in high-energy, unstable regions with 2+ negative eigenvalues.

+   **The Solution**: Saddle-order-aware dynamics switching:
+   - **Phase 1 (Escape)**: At higher-order saddles (order ≥ 2), use **force descent**
+     (follow the force direction) to escape unstable high-energy regions
+   - **Phase 2 (GAD)**: Once at order-0 or order-1, switch to standard GAD dynamics to find and converge to the transition state

+   This is minimalistic (reuses existing infrastructure), physically motivated (unstable regions should be relaxed first), and directly addresses the plateau problem without introducing complex mode-following logic.

 ### Modified Files

 #### 1. Eigenvalue Descent (`src/gad_eigenvalue_descent.py`) ✅ COMPLETE